Monitoring search engine rankings provides valuable insight into your site's overall SEO performance.

 #1.
 Analyze Rankings for Two Separate Dates to Inspect the Change in Keyword Positions

 Rankings fluctuate.
 I’ve listed some of the reasons for that above – Google tests, algorithm updates, and more.
-Whenever you see a shift in keyword positions, investigate.
+Whenever you see a shift in positions when tracking keywords, investigate.

 And the best way to do it is by assessing ranking change between two dates around the event.